RonghaiHe/notes_vitepress/docs/Control/Optimal_Control/1introduction.md

 # 1 Introduction

-> Reference e-book: [An Introduction to Mathematical Optimal Control Theory](https://www.math.berkeley.edu/~evans/control.course.pdf) by Lawrence C. Evans in 2024
+> This fist 5 parts refers this e-book: [An Introduction to Mathematical Optimal Control Theory](https://www.math.berkeley.edu/~evans/control.course.pdf) by Lawrence C. Evans in 2024.
+The Chapter 6 (differential game) and 7 (stochastic control) of this e-book are not contained
+> This 6th part is the note from various notes online

 ## 1.1 basic problem